 To reserve tickets or for more information, contact Hailey Gajadhar and Hannah Gehman at email@example.com

-Noelle Vong, the 2017 IPP Expo Coordinator cordially invites all Creative Communications’ Alumni to this year’s event.
+Noelle Vong, coordinator of this year’s Independent Professional Project (IPP) Expo, cordially invites all Creative Communications alumni to this year’s event.

-Please see the following invite and for more information please contact Noelle Vong at firstname.lastname@example.org
+Please see the following invite.
+For more information, contact Noelle Vong at firstname.lastname@example.org.

 RRC Indigenous graduates got together for an evening of networking and reminiscing on November 17, 2016 at the College’s School of Indigenous Education alumni reception.
 Guests were treated to a concert by William Prince, prayers by RRC elder Mae Louise Campbell, and a welcome song by Aki Ikwe drum group.
 It was a beautiful evening filled with friends, family, and community members.
 Thanks to everyone who was able to come out – see you at next year’s reception or at another alumni event in the near future.

 Unfortunately, due to low attendance, the trades alumni reception scheduled for November 9, 2016 at the Notre Dame Campus has been postponed until next year.
 However, in the New Year, we hope to offer you a sneak peek tour of the new Skilled Trades and Technology Centre and show you many of the building’s exciting features.